TDDD83 Computer Engineering - Bachelor Project

 FAQ

 Below are questions that have arisen in previous years.
-Here we will post the most common questions we receive and their answers.
+We will post the most common questions we receive along with their answers.
 The list is continuously updated.

-- Which method should be used to determine the needs of customers/users?
+- Which method should be used to determine customer/user needs?

-A thorough target audience analysis is essential for developing a product that meets the needs of customers and users.
-Surveys, interviews, focus groups, and workshops are examples of methods that can be employed.
-What is crucial is to ensure that the information collected is relevant for the target group, regardless of the method.
-Relying solely on surveys for target audience analysis is not recommended.
-A major drawback of surveys is the inability to delve deeper into the answers.
-If the product to be developed is a health application for middle-aged mothers, surveys should not be sent to LiU computer science students, as the responses will not be relevant, regardless of the response rate, because the participants are not representative of the target group.
-For excellent tips on methods, consult usability.gov and chapters 7–9 in the book *Designing for the Digital Age* (accessible via the university’s UniSearch).
+A thorough target group analysis is a prerequisite for developing a product that meets customer and user needs.
+Surveys, interviews, focus groups, and workshops are examples of methods that can be used.
+The key is to ensure that the information gathered is relevant to the target group, regardless of the method employed.
+Relying solely on surveys for target group analysis is not recommended.
+A major drawback of surveys is the inability to delve deeper into the responses.
+For instance, if the product to be developed is a health application for middle-aged mothers, sending a survey to first-year students at Linköping University is inappropriate; the responses would lack relevance regardless of the response rate, as the participants do not represent the target group.
+Good tips on methods can be found at usability.gov and in chapters 7–9 of the book Designing for the Digital Age (available via the university's UniSearch).

-- What specifically should be covered in the Experience Summary (individual section) of the report?
+- What should actually be included in the Experience Summary (individual part) of the report?

-Here, you should focus on your personal experiences from the project regarding both process-related and technical aspects, for example:
+Here, you should focus on your own experiences from the project regarding both process-related and technical aspects, for example:

--- If you divided the work during the project, you might discuss experiences from the areas you focused on more: e.g., the Scrum Master role or insights gained from working with Ajax or Python.
+-- If you divided the work among yourselves during the project, you can discuss experiences related to the areas you focused on more heavily: e.g., the Scrum Master role or experiences with Ajax or Python.

--- Reflect on how your individual skills have developed during the work and include both technical and process-related experiences.
+-- Reflect on how your individual skills have developed during the work, addressing both technical and process-related experiences.

--- Reflect on the execution of the bachelor thesis from your own perspective.
+-- Reflect on the execution of the bachelor's thesis from your perspective.
 Did you achieve the individual goals you set for yourself at the beginning of the work?
 Why or why not?

 - Is it a requirement that the web application be mobile-responsive?

-It is required to use Bootstrap.
-Bootstrap provides responsive design and adapts the web application to varying screen sizes, where mobile is one such device.
-We do not have requirements mandating adaptation to mobile touch interactions.
-The focus should be on adapting screen sizes across different devices via Bootstrap.
+Using Bootstrap is a requirement.
+Bootstrap provides responsive design and adapts the web application to various screen sizes, including mobile devices.
+We do not have a requirement for the web application to be adapted for mobile touch interaction.
+The focus should be on adapting screen sizes to different devices via Bootstrap.

-- Should the online store function as a web application?
+- Should the E-shop function as a web application?

-The online store must function as a web application, meaning that whenever a request is made, only the differing data (the additional information) should be fetched (rather than an entire web page) and presented on the page.
-For this, jQuery's AJAX `get()` and/or `post()` methods should be utilized (as you have practiced in labs).
-AJAX stands for Asynchronous JavaScript and XML and is a collective term for various techniques used to create web applications where only parts of the user interface are updated as needed.
-Ajax enables web pages to respond directly to user input without the browser needing to wait for new pages from the web server.
+The E-shop must function as a web application, meaning that whenever a request is made, only the difference (the additional information/data) should be fetched (rather than an entire web page) and presented on the page.
+To achieve this, the jQuery AJAX get() and/or post() methods should be used (as you have done in the labs).
+AJAX stands for Asynchronous JavaScript And XML and is a collective term for various techniques used to create web applications where only parts of the user interface are updated as needed.
+Ajax enables web pages to respond immediately to user input without the browser needing to wait for new pages from the web server.

 - Can PHP be used?